 Specific meditations I like in the evening are visualizations (picturing how I want tomorrow to be awesome, or reflecting on the day's events) and gratitude practices.

 Nothing feels better physically than stretching before bed; it helps shake off the day and limber you up (especially considering you're about to lay flat for eight hours or so).
-Our set of ">immunity boosting yoga poses are good for sleep, but you can do something simpler like rolling out your back on a foam roller, or using focused stretches on problem areas.
+This set of immunity-boosting yoga poses is good for sleep, but you can do something simpler like rolling out your back on a foam roller or using focused stretches on problem areas.
 This is where asking someone at your yoga studio or gym for recommendations for your body can be helpful!

 I'm such a proponent of reading more, both for getting yourself educated as well as helping ground yourself and calm your mind.
 Get a library card if you don't have one!
 Just 15-30 minutes per day and you can read a book or two per month.
 I read for about an hour, and at the end of it I am totally clear of my day's problems and ready for bed.